lkodinsson/MARS/Fantasy/Skills.md

 ### Dark

 As a counter to light, darkness is about concealment.
-Darkness is not simply evil, as some truths are painful to bear.
+Darkness is not simply evil.
+Some truths are painful to bear, and darkness would rather hide those truths.

 ### Arcane